fredgeorge/kotlin_template/README.md

 There is a sample class, Rectangle, with a corresponding test, RectangleTest.
 The test should run successfully from the Gradle __test__ task.

+Update the following:

+- In settings.gradle.kts, change the rootProject.name
+- In both engine and tests, choose your domain name for your code under kotlin directory